 One of the most common moving mistakes people make is not having the right packing materials for moving for protecting and packing their belongings.
 This is not such a big issue when dealing with books, but you will have to buy specific materials professionals use to deal with fragile items.
 The following items are must-haves when it comes to packing glassware.

-Buy or Get Free Specialized Dish Box
+Buy or Get a Free Specialized Dish Box

 If you buy a strong regular cardboard box, it will do just fine, but if you are wondering how to pack dishes for moving or how you will do the packing of your fragile items, you should know you can buy specialized dish boxes for this purpose.
-They are made from more robust cardboard, and they have a divided section inside, which will ensure extra protection of your glass items.
+They are made from more robust cardboard, and they have a divided section inside, which will ensure extra protection for your glass items.
 These sections will prevent the glasses from damaging and breaking each other during transportation.
 If your moving budget doesn’t allow you to buy these boxes and you don’t have many glass items to move, you can always go to your local liquor store and ask them to give you some.

 As you may know, there are different types of packing materials you have to use when relocating.
-Some of these materials are the same when it comes to packing glasses.
+Some of these materials are the same when it comes to wrapping glasses.
 It is not enough for you to have specialized boxes in order to protect your items.
 You will have to buy some protective materials too.
 Here are the most common ones:

-Packing paper or soft paper – It will be better if you buy soft paper for glass, but if you don’t have this, regular packing paper for moving, it will do just fine.
+- Packing paper or soft paper – It will be better if you buy soft paper for glass, but if you don’t have this, regular packing paper for moving, it will do just fine.

-Cushion foam and packing peanuts – place cushion foam and peanuts on your box’s bottom before placing any items there.
-Also ‘when you are done with boxing up, put them on top of your items.
+- Cushion foam and packing peanuts – place cushion foam and peanuts on your box’s bottom before placing any items there.
+Also ‘when you are done boxing up, put them on top of your items.

-Duct tape – Use duct tape to reinforce your boxes on top and bottom and to ensure the protective material you used on your glass.
+- Duct tape – Use duct tape to reinforce your boxes on top and bottom and to ensure the protective material you used on your glass.